-The Skindex-29 is among the most commonly used dermatology-specific, health-related quality of (HRQOL) instruments.
-The excellent psychometric features of the Skindex-29, including factor structure, have been confirmed by multiple studies.
-13 Skindex-29 is one of the HRQOL instruments that comprehensively designed to measure the effects of skin disease suffered in daily life of patient.
-13,14 In Skindex-29 questionnaire consists of 29 questions combinations of clinical symptoms, emotions and functioning.
-12 Skindex scores are reported as three-score scale, related to the three domains; a higher score indicate the lower level of quality of life.
-15-17
+The Skindex-29 is among the most commonly used dermatology-specific, health-related quality of life (HRQOL) instruments.
+The excellent psychometric features of the Skindex-29, including factor structure, have been confirmed by multiple studies [14].
+Skindex-29 is one of the HRQOL instruments that comprehensively designed to measure the effects of skin disease suffered in daily life of patient [10,14].
+In Skindex-29 questionnaire consists of 29 questions combinations of clinical symptoms, emotions and functioning [13].
+Skindex scores are reported as three-score scale, related to the three domains; a higher score indicate the lower level of quality of life [11,15,16].

 Skin tag or acrochordons is benign skin tumours commonly found in the general population.
-Skin tag generally asymptomatic and does not cause pain, but it can cause a cosmetic disorders and discomfort to the patient, 5,18 until now researchers didn't find any published study that measured the quality of life score in patient with skin tag, but there are a few studies which measured the quality of life scores in patient with benign skin tumours.
+Skin tag generally asymptomatic and does not cause pain, but it can cause a cosmetic disorders and discomfort to the patient [5,17], until now researchers didn't find any published study that measured the quality of life score in patient with skin tag, but there are a few studies which measured the quality of life scores in patient with benign skin tumours.

-study conducted by Chren, showedpatients with benign skin tumors have a goodquality of life when compared with patients with other dermatological symptoms like psoriasis, acne, dermatitis, and verruca, so it can be concluded that patients with benign skin tumours is not bothered with the lesion.
-15 Accordance studyconducted by Taborda et al, they also found similar results, patients with benign tumors of the skin generally have a high quality of life scores.
-19 The results in this study is agreement withstudy conducted by Chren and Taborda who find the quality of life in skin tag patients is fairly good.It can be concluded the skin tag lesions does not affectthe psychological and social life of the patient.
+In a study conducted by Chren, showed patients with benign skin tumors have a good quality of life when compared with patients with other dermatological symptoms like psoriasis, acne, dermatitis, and verruca, so it can be concluded that patients with benign skin tumours is not bothered with the lesion[15].
+Accordance with study conducted by Taborda et al, they also found similar results, patients with benign tumors of the skin generally have a high quality of life scores [18].
+The results in this study is agreement with study conducted by Chren and Taborda who find the quality of life in skin tag patients is fairly good.
+It can be concluded the skin tag lesions does not affect the psychological and social life of the patient.

-In this study we also found that there was no significant differences in quality of life scores based on gender and age of the subject (Table.3).
-In a study conducted by Tejada et al in patients with skin disorders in southern Brazil, reveal that there was no significant differences in quality of life score both in male and female patient, 20this result contrast with the study conducted by Abolfotouh et al, they found afemale patients have a lower quality of life scores compared with male patients, because women tend to care about their cosmetic appearances in a public.21Based on the age of patients, the results in this study also accordance with study conducted by Harlow et al and Al-Hogail on patients with skin disease, they didn't any difference in quality of life scorebetween the younger and older patients, 22,23 Contrast with other study conducted by Tejada et al, they found the older patient had a lower impact on quality of life compared to the younger patient.
-In this study based on the characteristics of skin tag lesion, we also didnt find asignificant differences in the quality of life score for all subjects (Table.4).
+In this study we also found that there was no significant differentiation quality of life scores based on gender and age of the subject (Table 3).
+In a study conducted by Tejada et al in patients with skin disorders in southern Brazil, reveal that there was no significant differences in quality of life score both in male and female patient [19], this result contrast with the study conducted by Abolfotouh et al, they found a female patients have a lower quality of life scores compared with male patients, because women tend to care about their cosmetic appearances in a public [20].
+Based on the age of patients, the results in this study also accordance with study conducted by Harlow et al and Al-Hoqail on patients with skin disease, they didn't any difference in quality of life score between the younger and older patients [21,22].
+Contrast with other study conducted by Tejada et al, they found the older patient had a lower impact on quality of life compared to the younger patient.
+In this study based on the characteristics of skin tag lesion, we also didnt find asignificant differences in the quality of life score for all subjects (Table 4).